Crack! It was a bad day to be Cameron Young’s driver at the Rocket Mortgage Classic

 Why does Aaron Rai wear two gloves and use iron covers?
 The reason is incredibly endearing

 The final round of the 2024 Rocket Mortgage Classic on Sunday could be a big day for Aaron Rai, a golf professional who wears two gloves when he plays and uses covers on his irons.
-But there is a method to his madness and might just make you want to pull for the Englishman, who shares the 54-hole lead at Detroit Golf Club with Akshay Bhatia in pursuit of his first PGA Tour victory.
+But there is a method to his madness, and it might just make you want to pull for the Englishman, who shares the 54-hole lead at Detroit Golf Club with Akshay Bhatia in pursuit of his first PGA Tour victory.

 Rai, 29, has won twice on the DP World Tour, but not since the 2020 Scottish Open and is making his 85th career start on the PGA Tour this week.
 Why does Rai wear gloves on both hands when he plays a la Tommy “Two Gloves” Gainey?
-As a youngster he was sent a pair of gloves by the maker of them and it became a habit to wear not one but two when he played.
+As a youngster, he was sent a pair of gloves by the maker of them and it became a habit to wear not one but two when he played.
 But the reinforcement that this was the way for him happened down the line when his father forgot to put the two gloves in his bag.

 “So I had to play with one.
 It was terrible,” Rai said.
 “I couldn’t play, I couldn’t feel the grip, so I’ve always stuck with the two gloves ever since.”